Los Angeles Travel Guide

 What to do in Los Angeles

--Take the kids to heaven at Disneyland Resort.
+-Take the kids to Disneyland Resort.

 -Trawl Hollywood Boulevard, visiting the many museums and landmarks.